Honors Program

 HO 493A-B: Honors Thesis Research Seminars

-These courses focus on the application of research methodology appropriate to the student’s thesis topic.
+These courses focus on the application of research methods appropriate to the student’s thesis topic.

 HO 499: Honors Thesis